 United Way stabilizes families in crisis by supporting programs in basic needs.

-A gift of $25 per week to United Way supplies 225 meals for homebound elderly.
+A gift of $25 per week to United Way will provide one month of utilities for eight families.

 Thanks to your gift to United Way last year: